Trump-appointed Florida federal judge strikes down mask mandate on trains and planes

-Trump-appointed federal judge strikes down interstate mask mandate on planes and trains
+‘Disappointing decision’: White House ‘evaluating’ Trump-appointed federal judge ruling against mask mandate on planes and trains

 US District Judge Kathryn Mizelle is one of the only federal judges to have been confirmed after the president who nominated her lost re-election

+White House Press Secretary Jen Psaki on Monday called the decision by a Florida federal judge striking down the Centers for Disease Control order requiring masks to be worn on interstate planes, trains and busses “disappointing” and said federal officials were evaluating the ruling.

-A federal judge in Florida who was confirmed by the Senate between Donald Trump’s 2020 election loss and Joe Biden’s January 2021 inauguration has issued a ruling striking down the Centers for Disease Control order requiring masks to be worn on interstate planes, trains and busses.
+“This is obviously a disappointing decision,” Ms Psaki said when asked about the ruling by US District Judge Kathryn Mizelle, who was confirmed by the Senate in the weeks between Donald Trump’s 2020 election loss and Joe Biden’s January 2021 inauguration has issued a ruling.

+Ms Psaki added that the CDC “continues recommending wearing a mask on public transit” and said the Department of Homeland Security, the Centers for Disease Control, and the Department of Justice are “reviewing the decision,” with the latter agency making decisions about whether to continue to defend the mandate in litigation.

+“They are assessing it right now, and as soon as they have an assessment and an update on additional steps, they'll make that available,” she said.

-In a 59-page ruling, US District Judge Kathryn Mizelle concluded that the CDC mandate exceeds the agency’s statutory authority and was issued in violation of laws governing administrative rules by US agencies.
+In her 59-page ruling, the Trump-appointed jurist concluded that the CDC mandate exceeds the agency’s statutory authority and was issued in violation of laws governing administrative rules by US agencies.

-Judge Mizelle, who the then-Republican-controlled senate approved on party lines on 18 November 2020 despite her having received a “not qualified” rating from the American Bar Association, found that the CDC’s authority to “provide for ... sanitation” measures under the Public Health Service Act is limited to cleaning.
+Judge Mizelle, who the then-Republican-controlled US Senate confirmed on party lines on 18 November 2020 despite her having received a “not qualified” rating from the American Bar Association, found that the CDC’s authority to “provide for ... sanitation” measures under the Public Health Service Act is limited to cleaning.

 Her ruling granted a motion for summary judgement — a request for a case to be dismissed before trial — by a Republican-backed group called the Health Freedom Defence Fund, asking for the mandate to be overturned.